Meta-learning For Vision-and-language Cross-lingual Transfer: Experiments

 \section{Experiments}

-In this section, we introduce the base PVLMs we use for out multi-modal cross-lingual transfer tasks, and we also introduce the datasets and metrics we use to evaluate our proposed method.
+In this section, we introduce both the base PVLMs we use for vision-language cross-lingual transfer, as well as the datasets and metrics we use to evaluate our proposed method.
 Then we describe how the experiments were conducted and discuss the results.